brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 The XLA SPMD Partitioner for GShard (implemented on the XLA compiler) "automatically partitions a computation graph based on sharding annotations.
 Sharding annotations inform the compiler about how each tensor should be distributed across devices".
-The need for parallelism annotations is described in section 3 as:

-> XLA models a computation as a dataflow graph where nodes are operators and edges are tensors flowing between operators.
-The core of the partitioner is per-operation handling that transforms a full-sized operator into a partition-sized operator according to the sharding specified on the input and output.
-When a computation is partitioned, various patterns of cross-device data transfers are introduced.
-In order to maximize the performance at large scale, it is essential to define a core set of communication primitives and optimize those for the target platform.

 #### Model architecture

 The model tested was a Transformer-based stack of encoder and decoder layers.
-Each Transformer block (made of self-attention, feed-forward and on the decoder's case, attention mask) was converted into a conditional computation module by **replacing the feed-forward layer in every second block with a MoE** layer with a variant of **top-2 gating** in both the encoder and the decoder.
+Each Transformer block (made of self-attention, feed-forward and on the decoder's case, attention mask) was converted into a conditional computation module by **replacing the feed-forward layer in every second block with a MoE layer (with top-2 gating)** in both the encoder and the decoder.
 Strangely enough, the paper does not mention why they introduced MoE in every second block, instead of every third or every single block instead.
-The encoder part can be represented as:

 {: style="text-align:center; font-size: small;"}
 <img width="90%" height="90%" src="/assets/Mixture-of-Experts/MoE_GShard.png"/>